fabien-houang-oa/how-to-project-template/README.md

 1. Click on the green button "Use this template" on the [Project Template github page](https://github.com/loreal-datafactory/project-template) to create a new repository with the Project Template
 2. Clone the created repository

-> Note : Please start from the Project Template repository to get the latest features.
+> Note: Please start from the Project Template repository to get the latest features.
 > This repository is based on an old version of the Project Template, its only purpose is to explain how to use the Project Template.

 ## Initialize the Project